todd-dsm/process-ph1/README.md

  * This can be done safely with structured user data [backups] and restoration.
   * Data restoration: fluctuates based on the type and quantity of data being restored; i.e.:
    * VMs take longer to restore than ASCII text files.
-   * A median recovery can take approximately 1 hour.
+   * A median recovery can take approximately a little over 1 hour.

 Training time: (Devs)
  * Learn [Vagrant]: approximately 1-2 hours